alloba/book-of-hours-notes/books/Medusa's Lament.md

 ## Description
 Medusa's Lament

-On the death of the Hour called Seven-Coils, 'the Father of the Mother'.
+On the death of the Hour called [[Seven-Coils]], 'the Father of the Mother'.
 ### Partial Study Description

 ### Study Complete Description